3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 software tasks with handheld devices allow you to work practically from anywhere.
 This approach saves a big amount of time and makes a job easier.
 Unfortunately, as an embedded / firmware developer, there are often situations when interaction with hardware such as a power cycle is required.
 This leads to a barrier for successful remote work.
 Therefore, there is a possibility of connecting the target platform to the Remote Testing Environment product giving ready to go full validation set.
 In this blog post, I will explain the required steps to connect our device under test with RTE and then show the possible use cases for the whole setup.

-For more information about RTE, go to [3mdeb/RTE](TBD: link to RTE marketing) website.

 ## RTE connection